TheCyberLante/TheCyberLante/README.md

 ---
 ## Objective

-I aspire to become an expert who can make strategic decisions to protect critical assets and ensure compliance with regulations that keep organisations ahead of cyber threats, build strong cybersecurity postures and maintain their competitive edge. aspiring to build a career in cybersecurity.
+I aspire to become an expert who can take strategic decisions to protect critical assets and ensure compliance with regulations that keep organisations ahead of cyber threats, build strong cybersecurity postures and maintain their competitive edge.
 With a solid foundation in cybersecurity principles, coupled with hands-on experience and relevant certifications, I am eager to contribute to securing digital assets and mitigating cyber threats.

 ---
 ## Education